Roninkoi/RAMPE/README.md

-# RAKIAC - Relay-Architectured Keeper of Information and Automatic Computer
+# RAMPE - Relay-Architectured Memorizer, Processor and Enumerator

-The RAKIAC is a relay computer with a simple custom ISA.
+The RAMPE is a relay computer with a simple custom ISA.
 The purpose of this project is to explore early computing and CPU design.

 Included are the RASM assembler and RSIM simulator.
 Both are written in Fortran.